 But, as with any study, it gets a little complicated.
 Women who had children before the age of 30 saw a larger decline in productivity—especially when their kids were younger.
 Yet, women who had children in their 30s and early 40s did not experience as large a dip in their work output.

 All the women experienced some loss in productivity when their children were young, however many of them become substantially more focused at work as their kids got older.
-As one of the study’s authors explained on The Today Show: “It’s all about timing.
-It’s really when the children are younger that there is an impact, but if you consider the whole career of the person, then on average, the person [who has two or more children] is doing better.”
+As one of the study’s authors explained on The Today Show: "It's all about timing.
+It's really when the children are younger that there is an impact, but if you consider the whole career of the person, then on average, the person [who] is doing better."

 Read more: Back to work after baby?>